muath-ye/dev.to-articles/markdown/LaravelNestedEagerLoadingonPolymorphicRelationships.md

 }
 ```

-* Then load the relations like the following:
+* Second step is loading the relations like the following:

 ```php
 Profile:with('user', function (MorphTo $morphTo) {